redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

   - str, The network hostname (https://your_hostname) for vCenter.
 DNS should already resolve on the localhost.
 Required.

 - **provision_vcenter_vm_network_mode**:
-  - str, The type of network mode the vcenter vm should use.
+  - str, The type of network mode the vCenter vm should use.
 Can be 'static' or 'dhcp'.
 Default is 'static'.

 - **provision_vcenter_vm_network_address**:
-  - str, The private IP address the vcenter vm should use.
+  - str, The private IP address the vCenter vm should use.
 Required if network mode is set to 'static'.

 - **provision_vcenter_vm_network_prefix**:
-  - str or int, The digit netmask the vcenter vm should use.
+  - str or int, The digit netmask the vCenter vm should use.
 For example '24'.
 Required if network mode is set to 'static'.

 - **provision_vcenter_vm_network_gateway**:
-  - str or int, The gateway IP the vcenter vm should use.
+  - str or int, The gateway IP the vCenter vm should use.
 Required if network mode is set to 'static'.

 - **provision_vcenter_vm_network_dns**:
-  - list(str), A list of DNS servers the vcenter vm should use.
+  - list(str), A list of DNS servers the vCenter vm should use.
 Required if network mode is set to 'static'.

 - **provision_vcenter_vm_ntp_server**:
   - str or int, Server to use for NTP source.